Checkout or add more course/s for yourself or another student.

 Pace: Regular, 5 weeks, 2h once a week, total of 10h

-Prerequisite: B2.3, or B2+ course completed, or B2.3/C1 result at placement test.
+Prerequisite: B2.3 or B2+ course completed or B2.3/C1 result at placement test.

 Pace: Regular, 5 weeks, 2h once a week, total of 10h

-Summer25 - Oral Communication and Grammar B1+/B2 (SUM 1)
+Fall25 - Oral Communication and Grammar B1+/B2 (FALL1)

 This class is designed for students wishing to strengthen their vocabulary and grammar at the upper B1 independent level.
 Each week, through a study in areas such as politics and economics, literature and history, the arts, and many more, students will have the opportunity to practice and strengthen their linguistic skills in the language, review grammatical concepts, and develop their cultural understanding of France and the francophone world.